Don’t wait for autumn! Here’s what to do during the summer to maintain your sales levels and prepare for a successful year-end.

 You’re a management consultant.
 Instead of persistently trying to secure meetings with a few high-level decision-makers, you can record a short webinar lasting 10–30 minutes.
 In the video, showcase a few slides and discuss how you’ve assisted others in similar situations.

 Then ask potential clients if they would like to join you for a live session or watch the recorded version of the webinar.
-Everything you need to do is:
+All you need to do is:

 - record your “presentation” using screen-sharing and recording software like Google Meet, Zoom, or any other option;